mahmoudimus/ac/docs/public/concepts/conditions.md

 When the remote application requests a remote condition it will cache the results of that request if HTTP cache headers are set.
 You should make use of this feature to improve performance of your application and decrease the number of requests that are made to your add-on.
-To show you how that is done lets walk through a hypothetical example.
+To show you how that is done we shall walk through a hypothetical example.
 Pretend that you have written a remote condition that points to the url `/condition/true` such that this resource will always return the json response `{ shouldDisplay: true }`.
 In order to make sure that it is cached your response should contain a Cache-Control header that looks something like this: